UX RESEARCH CASE STUDY

 Internal Users

-User interviews with Pro Sales Associates, Pro Account Managers, and the Complex Quoting team.
+Interviews with Pro Sales Associates, Pro Account Managers, and the Complex Quoting team.

 External Users